gfx-labs/ip-app/docs/docs/guides/Protocol Interaction/borrow.md

 ---

 # Borrowing
-Steps to borrow:
+To borrow USDi from the protocol, take the following steps:
-1. Have a balance of a supported collateral asset
+1. Have a balance of a supported collateral asset in your wallet.
-2. Go to Interest Protocol's interface and connect your wallet
+2. Go to Interest Protocol's interface and connect your wallet.
-3. If it is your first time borrowing you'll need to open a vault
+3. If it is your first time borrowing, you will be prompted to mint your vault.
-4. Deposit collateral into the vault
+4. Deposit collateral into your vault.
-5. Borrow USDi
+5. Borrow USDi.

 To borrow from Interest Protocol, the borrower needs to open a vault.
 Vaults are smart contracts that are the conduit between the vault owner and the protocol.
-Each vault has a unique ID, and the vault creator is the vault owner.
-Once a vault has been minted, it exists forever.
+Each vault has a unique ID and is owned by the creator.
+Vaults that have been minted exist forever.
 The borrower can deposit supported collateral to the vault through the frontend or by transferring assets to the vault.

 **Note**: Only send ERC20 supported tokens to a vault. **Do not send native ETH to a vault**.
 Only wETH is supported.